mortenskoett/itu-devops-group-noname/report/chapters/200_systems_perspective.md

 Here is a brief outline of the evolvement of our system:
 - Investigating the legacy systems
-- Team & project work strategy (version control, collaborative development)
+- Team & project work strategy (version control, collaborative tools)
 - Decide on modern languages/frameworks to replace the old
 - Develop a first beta of an 1:near 1, replica of old system
-- Move from the legacy *one physical server*, to the *flexible cloud infrastructure*
+- Move from the legacy one physical server, to the flexible cloud infrastructure
 - Release first beta on public cloud
 - Virtualization and container strategy
 - Implement a continuous delivery and continuous deployment strategy for new system